verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.4.1
 Fixes:

-- Updated OpenSearch heap memory settings
+- Updated OpenSearch heap memory settings.
-- Fixed the WebLogic and Helidon Grafana dashboards so that they display data properly
+- Fixed the WebLogic and Helidon Grafana dashboards so that they display data properly.
-- Updated base and other images to resolve CVEs
+- Updated base and other images to resolve CVEs.

 ### v1.4.0
 Features: